 - Care coordination and management

 - Transportation to and from medical appointments

 - Chiropractic care

-Because these benefits vary from state to state, it is important that you ask your DSNP provider what benefits are included in the plan before you sign up.
+Because these benefits vary by plan, it is important that you ask your DSNP insurance provider what benefits are included in the plan before you sign up.

 When can you enroll in a DSNP?

 You can enroll in a DSNP during the regular Medicare Advantage enrollment periods which include the following: